precice/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-nutils/README.md

 $ python3 cht.py
 ```

+Alternatively, you can also directly use the `Allrun` script in one terminal.

 ### Visualization

 Both solvers, OpenFOAM and Nutils, create vtk output that you can, for example, load in Paraview.